awsdocs/amazon-elasticache-docs/doc_source/redis/AutoFailover.md

 You can enable Multi\-AZ with Automatic Failover using the ElastiCache Management Console, the AWS CLI, or the ElastiCache API\.

-Enabling Amazon ElastiCache's Multi\-AZ with automatic failover functionality on your Redis cluster \(in the API and AWS CLI, replication group\) improves your fault tolerance in those cases where your cluster's read/write primary cluster becomes unreachable or fails for any reason\.
+Enabling ElastiCache Multi\-AZ with automatic failover on your Redis cluster \(in the API and CLI, replication group\) improves your fault tolerance\.
+This is true particularly in cases where your cluster's read/write primary cluster becomes unreachable or fails for any reason\.
 Multi\-AZ with automatic failover is only supported on Redis clusters that support replication\.

 **Topics**
 + [Important Notes on Redis Multi\-AZ with Automatic Failover](#AutoFailover.Notes)